User Guide

 There are some pre-requisites for the exposure data.
 It must have a column called WIND_VULNERABILITY_FUNCTION_ID which describe the vulnerability functions to be used.
 It must also have a column called “WIND_VULNERABILITY_SET” which describes the vulnerability set to use (see below for more details).

 This loads the hazard data.
-It can have up to three subsections;

 file_list

 A list of raster wind hazard files (one or more).
-The file format can be ascii grid, geotiff or netcdf (or potentially any raster format recognised by GDAL, but these are all that have ben tested to date).
+The file format can be ascii grid, geotiff or netcdf (or potentially any raster format recognised by GDAL, but these are all that have been tested to date).

 file_format